nhatphatt/app/walkthrough.md

 - **Theme-Aware**: Refactored to use `primary` color variables, so it automatically adapts to the active theme (Orange for customers).
 - **Clean UI**: Simplified the payment method selection and status screens.

+### Customer Menu (`CustomerMenu.js`)
+- **Green Theme**: Updated primary color to Emerald Green for a fresh, healthy look (buttons, highlights).
+- **Theme-Aware**: Component automatically adapts to the global theme variables.

 ### Home Page (`HomePage.jsx`)
-- **Premium Dark Theme**: Completely redesigned with a sophisticated dark aesthetic (`bg-gray-950`).
+- **Modern Light Theme**: Converted to a bright, clean design with white backgrounds and high-contrast text.
+- **Hero Section**: Dynamic gradients on light background, clear CTA, and animated entrance effects.
+- **Feature Grid**: Bento Grid style layout with light cards and subtle shadows.
+- **Social Proof**: Added stats strip and testimonials section with light styling.
-- **Glassmorphism**: Extensive use of glass effects on cards, navigation, and sections for a modern, high-end feel.
+- **Glassmorphism**: Applied subtle glass effects to navigation and cards.
-- **Vibrant Gradients**: Neon-like gradients (Emerald, Teal, Purple, Blue) against the dark background.
-- **Hero Section**: Immersive dark atmosphere with glowing background meshes.
-- **Feature & Testimonials**: Glass cards that blend seamlessly with the dark theme.

 ### Login & Register Pages (`AdminLogin.js`, `AdminRegister.js`)
 - **Refined UI**: Removed decorative "beauty" icons for a more professional look.